Gaetz/SDL-OpenGL/README.md

 # cpp-Tetris
-A tetris game kata with sdl2 and openGl
+A tetris game kata with sdl2 and openGl, built with minGW-w64 and Visual Studio Code